For more than 65 years, Gilmour Academy has provided an independent, Catholic, college-preparatory education in the Holy Cross tradition.

 In 1968, the Sacred Heart Sisters purchased 35 acres from Gilmour Academy, opening the all-girl Glen Oak School a year later.
 Gilmour and Glen Oak maintained separate identities, though the two institutions held some joint classes and social opportunities.

-A middle school was added in 1974, and Gilmour and Glen Oak finally merged in 1982, creating the only Catholic, independent, coed preparatory school in the region.
+A middle school was added in 1974, and Gilmour and Glen Oak merged in 1982.
 Glen Oak’s school building was transformed into Gilmour’s Lower School in 1986.

-Though the facilities continue to change and update, Gilmour Academy has never strayed from its commitment to educating the whole person, incorporating the teachings of Holy Cross founder Blessed Father Basil Moreau, who declared, “We shall always place education side by side with instruction; the mind will not be cultivated at the expense of the heart.
+Though the facilities continue to evolve, Gilmour Academy has never strayed from its commitment to educating the whole person, incorporating the teachings of Holy Cross founder Blessed Father Basil Moreau, who declared, “We shall always place education side by side with instruction; the mind will not be cultivated at the expense of the heart.